ClusterCockpit/cc-metric-collector/collectors/likwidMetric.md

 - `access_mode`: Specify LIKWID access mode: `direct` for direct register access as root user or `accessdaemon`.
 The access mode `perf_event` is current untested.
 - `accessdaemon_path`: Folder of the accessDaemon `likwid-accessD` (like `/usr/local/sbin`)
 - `liblikwid_path`: Location of `liblikwid.so` including file name like `/usr/local/lib/liblikwid.so`
+- `lockfile_path`: Location of LIKWID's lock file if multiple tools should access the hardware counters.
+Default `/var/run/likwid.lock`

 ### Available metric types